pantheon-systems/documentation/source/_docs/site-plan.md

 Site plan downgrades will change your site's resources and access to features immediately.
 Beginning on the next billing cycle, the associated card will be charged for the new site plan.

 ## Roles & Permissions
-The permission to manage a site's plan is granted only to the roles of **Site Owner** / **User in Charge** / **Organization Administrator**.
+The permission to manage a site's plan is granted only to the roles of **Site Owner** / **Organization Administrator**.
 Other roles do not have access to change the site plan as described on this page.
 For details, see <a href="/docs/change-management/#site-level-roles-and-permissions" data-proofer-ignore>Role-Based Permissions & Change Management</a>.

 <div class="alert alert-info">
 <h4 class="info">Note</h4>